Klodivio355/Academic_Projects/README.md

 This study made it to a paper that was submitted to the [Medical Image Understanding and Analysis 2022](https://www.miua2022.com) conference by The University of Cambridge.
 The paper is currently under review and is available along with the project's description in the repository.

+## Spectral Clustering with Fairness Constraints

+This dissertation was originally intended to replicate the results found in the [paper](https://arxiv.org/abs/1901.08668) by Kleindessner et. al (2017).
+A further objective was to put the algorithms incorporating Fairness Constraints within the Spectral Clustering cut objective function introduced in this paper to the test using synthetic and real-world datasets, and to bring these to different levels of perturbations similar to how real graph data behaves in real-life circumstances.
+Addtionally, a literature survey has been performed to assess the the whys and wherefores of Fairness in Artificial Intelligence.
+The repository a series a standalone notebooks containing :
+- Synthetic Data (using LFRs and SBMs)
+- Real-world Graph Data (DrugNET / FacebookNET / FriendshipNET)
+- Perturbation analysis on the aforementioned data
+- Technical notebook classes